Home Link · Silicon Valley · Est. 2026

 Help us turn this proposal into open doors.

-Home Link is in formation.
-We're seeking founding partners across federal, state, county, and city government — alongside foundations, healthcare systems, and employers — to help us launch our first site in San Jose, with Fremont planned to follow.
+We're seeking founding partners across federal, state, county, and city government — alongside foundations, healthcare systems, and employers — to launch our first site in San Jose, with Fremont to follow.

 Government & agencies